 A small-claims answer is different from the professional legal pleadings that would be required in district court.
 Oftentimes, the clerk’s office will have an answer form that you can complete by hand and submit.
 Your answer generally just needs to express that you disagree with the plaintiff's claim.
 Unless your court has other requirements, you usually won’t need to include legal arguments.

-4. You Don’t Have The Burden Of Proof
+4. Remember You Don’t Have the Burden of Proof

 The plaintiff has the burden of proof, which means it’s their job to present enough evidence to prove that the claims in the complaint are true.
 Your job is to point out the things the plaintiff missed or got wrong.
 Some examples might include: